-The recommended strategy to enter the local market is for interested parties is to visit Uruguay, interview potential partners, and name a representative/agent.
+The recommended strategy to enter the local market is for interested parties to visit Uruguay, interview potential partners, and name a representative/agent.
 Business relationships and financing terms are important for success in Uruguay.
-Typically, in-person meetings are preferred, however in circumstances where in-person meetings are not possible alternatives exist such as hosting meetings using video conferencing technologies.
+Typically, in-person meetings are preferred, however in circumstances where in-person meetings are not possible, alternatives exist, such as hosting meetings using video conferencing technologies.

 Uruguay is a tech-savvy market.
-Internet penetration is high and social media and e-commerce platforms for business product and services marketing are extensive.
+Internet penetration is high and social media and e-commerce platforms for business product and service marketing are extensive.

 U.S. exporters are encouraged to take advantage of the export promotion support offered by the U.S. Commercial Service office at the U.S. Embassy in Montevideo.
 For more information on services available to U.S. exporters, please visit: https://www.trade.gov.gov/uruguay or contact: email@example.com.